Ninjago (TV series): Animation and format

 The first ten seasons were produced in Copenhagen, Denmark, by the animation studio Wil Film ApS.
 Erik Wilstrup, the CEO of Wil Film, first became aware of the project in October 2009 when The Lego Group was exploring ways to create branded entertainment using animation.
 Wilstrup and his team proposed a variety of animation styles before agreeing that computer-generated imagery (CGI) was the best option.
 Wilstrup elaborated further on the production of the series by describing Wil Film as "a spider in the middle of a wide web and a responsible driver of it all".
 He explained, "Specifically we have a team of designers in Berlin, while the voice recordings sit with BLT in Canada.
 The score is produced by Jam Hollywood in Los Angeles, the animation is done at GDC in China and all preproduction, storyboarding, blocking, post-sound, on-line and grading is done in our studio in Copenhagen."
+Due to quality concerns with their vendor Global Digital Creations during the making of season 7, Wil Film ApS contracted Xentrix Studios for animation from seasons 8 through 10.

 The production was relocated to WildBrain Studios in Canada for the last five seasons.
 This marked the use of new animation styles, including anime-style 2D animation, as a way to experiment with the storyline and add new creativity to the show.
 With the release of Secrets of the Forbidden Spinjitzu, the run-time for the show was revised from 22 minutes to 11 minutes.
 This was a particular cause of concern with fans of the show.
 Tommy Andreasen commented on the 11-minute format by stating, "it was a way for the broadcasters to make it easier to programme".
 He has also remarked on the positive nature of the new runtime, stating, "Once you're working with 11 minutes it's not just the same idea stretched over two 11s.
 Now it's a new idea in every episode, and it really makes you risky and fresh - and able to tell stories very efficiently...If there's something I would like Ninjago TV show to be, it's this creative playground, where you should never know exactly what you can expect".